 - a.
 Air carriers will provide, install and update all regulatory signs required at the gate counter.
 Air carriers are not permitted to post, install or hang any other signs or displays, whether permanent or temporary, on any surface of the gate counter. - b.
 Air carriers and other tenants are not allowed to post, install or hang signs or posters on the walls, doors or other surfaces within a passenger hold room. - c.
 Requests for the display of carpet or rugs used to identify premium or priority passenger zones should be communicated to the Authority's Properties Department.
 With prior approval each air carrier is permitted to install one such carpet within each hold room area of a size not to exceed three feet in width by eight feet in length.
 The carpet must be removed when the air carrier is not actively using the gate for operations. - d.
-Requests for the installation of carry-on baggage sizers shall also be communicated to the Authority's Properties a.
-No signs shall be placed, installed or adhered to/on any millwork or facility surface.
-Air carrier signing at the curbside check-in is limited to the transaction counter and may only be applied within an approved signage zone.
-Air carrier signing may not be installed on the back wall of the recessed space.
-Quantity, size and location of signs required on curbside by TSA must be approved in advance.
-All signs shall be
+Requests for the installation of carry-on baggage sizers shall also be communicated to the Authority's Properties Department.

-Department.
 With prior approval each air carrier is permitted to install one carry-on baggage sizer per gate within each hold room.
 The sizer shall not be permanently affixed.